rungjoo/facet_generation/.ipynb_checkpoints/README-checkpoint.md

-# Enhanced Facet Generation with LLM Editing, LREC-COLING 2024
+# Enhanced Facet Generation with LLM Editing (LREC-COLING 2024)
 ![model](./image/model.png)
 The overall flow of our model.